Colonialism in Nigeria: positive and negative impacts of Nigerian colonization

 The colonialists targeted Nigeria primarily due to its abundant natural resources.
 They wanted products such as palm oil, groundnuts, cocoa, cotton, and palm kernel, all of which were abundant in the West African nation.

-Additionally, the British also wanted to safeguard their trade interests in the region.
+The British also wanted to safeguard their trade interests in the region.
 Taking the country meant that the Brits effectively prevented any formal claims of the region by other colonial powers such as France and Germany.

 How was Nigeria colonised by the British?

 The rulers then put in place a system of governance known as an indirect rule to further strengthen their foothold on the land.
-Under this rule, governance was left to traditional chiefs who operated under the strict guidance of the colonial rulers.
+Under this rule, administration was left to traditional chiefs who operated under the strict guidance of the colonial rulers.

 What was Nigeria called before?

-The country known as Nigeria today dates back to 1914 when Lord Fredrick Lugard grouped the constituent protectorates into one.
+The country known as Nigeria today dates back to 1914, when Lord Fredrick Lugard grouped the constituent protectorates into one.
 Before then, the region was known as the Benin Empire between 1440 and 1897.
 The locals used to call it Bini.

 Other common names included the Kingdom of Benin, Kingdom of Oyo, and Kanem-Borno.
 The country's name is derived from the River Niger, one of the country's defining physical features.